Our School Offer

 Fairfield School's Offer

-At Fairfield we try to personalise our offer as much as possible to meet the individual needs of the children and young people.
-Within class, teachers plan for each child and young person, and try to find unique ways to unlock their potential.
+At Fairfield we aim to personalise our offer as much as possible to meet the individual needs of our children and young people.
+Within class, teachers plan for each child and young person finding unique ways to unlock their potential.

-We have a very wide range of choices and interventions within our curriculum which enrich our offer and give greater opportunity to meet additional needs.
-To support this we use the expertise of a huge range of outside agencies and partnerships.
+We have a wide range of provision within the curriculum which enrich our offer and give greater opportunity to meet additional and personal needs.
+To support this, we use the expertise of a wide range of outside agencies and partnerships.
 They work with our young people but also train and support our staff in developing a greater skill base.

-As a result, we think our curriculum has the flexibility needed to meet need whilst being creative, imaginative and stimulating.
+As a result, our curriculum has the flexibility required to meet need whilst being relevant, creative, imaginative and stimulating.